SpinalHDL/SpinalWorkshop/src/main/scala/workshop/uart/spec.md

 ## Description
-The goal of this lab is to implement an component that receive UART frames and translate them into a flow of bytes.
+The goal of this lab is to implement a component that receive UART frames and translate them into a flow of bytes.
 (RS232 => UART)

 The UART is an old transmission protocol which transmit data in serial with a fixed asynchronous baudrate.